National Parks With Hiking

 Dogs are allowed on the trails in this park

-Dogs are allowed everywhere in this park
+Dogs are allowed anywhere in the park

 State Parks With Hiking